In this social media management guide, you’ll learn:

 Kristaps Brencans shares the best social media reporting advice:

 “Consistent monthly or quarterly reports with detailed social media metrics allow clients to see your marketing strategies at work.
-The main benefit you get from this is long-term client retention.
-When businesses see their clicks and new followers increasing on a monthly basis, they're more willing to invest in your agency.”
+The main benefit is long-term client retention.
+When businesses see their clicks and new followers increasing monthly, they're more willing to invest in your agency.”

 Creating daily, weekly, monthly, and annual reports on DashThis is easy.
 Under Dashboard Preferences, click Time Period.

-Once you’re happy with your work, share it automatically with an URL link, email, or PDF copy.
+Once you’re happy with your work, share it automatically with a URL link, email, or PDF copy.

-Luckily, there’s DashThis to help you gather all your social media data into one beautiful analytics report (psst, you can even white-label it with our custom reports).
+Luckily, there’s DashThis to help you gather all your social media data into one data visualization report (psst, you can even white-label it with our custom reports).

-Whether you’re using a free social media analytics tool (e.g., Google Analytics, Instagram Analytics) or an all-in-one digital marketing suite (looking at you, SEMrush), DashThis can connect all of them with a few clicks of the button.
+Whether using a free social media analytics tool (e.g., Google Analytics, Instagram Analytics) or an all-in-one digital marketing suite (looking at you, SEMrush), DashThis can connect all your social integrations with a few clicks.

 Sign up for your free 15-day trial and automate your social media reporting today.